We get you out of pain and moving the way you are meant to

-Every day we help to improve the quality of life for people who have things like a sports injury, back pain, knee pain, neck pain or headaches.
+Every day we help to improve the quality of life for people who need treatment for a sports injury, back pain, knee pain, neck pain or headaches.

-At Switch we have an individualised method of combining hands on treatment with our very own unique movement patterns that we have developed and refined to ensure that you have all the tools to prevent the pain from returning.
+At Switch we have an individualised method of combining hands on treatment with our very own unique movement patterns.
+We have developed and refined these ensure that you have all the help at our physio clinics to prevent pain from returning.

-The Switch group provides physiotherapy and podiatry services in Sydney at our locations in Penshurst, Concord and Maroubra.
-Our team has over 65 years combined experience and provide evidence based, personal treatment for symptoms like neck, knee or back pain, help with chronic sports injuries, heel pain, running assessments and more.
+Switch has physiotherapy and podiatry clinics located in Penshurst, Concord and Maroubra that provides a range of physio treatment services.
+Our physio team has over 65 years combined experience and provides evidence based, personal treatment for symptoms like neck pain, knee pain or back pain.
+Switch Physiotherapy can also help with chronic sports injuries, heel pain, running assessments and other body pain problems.

 In recent years we have seen a large increase in the requests for help with;

-The Switch Health Group have a physio clinic located in Penshurst, Concord and Maroubra that are open 6 days a week.
+The Switch Health Group have a physio clinics located in Penshurst, Concord and Maroubra that are open 6 days a week.
 Learn more about our services.